Mrchow3/MaxwellML/README.md

 # MaxwellML
 Some of the personal projects based around Machine Learning.
+These are not finished or fully functional.